 1. Licensed Team Leader (1.0 FTE)

 The Team Leader is responsible for administrative and clinical supervision of the FMT and functions as a practicing clinician.
 The Team Leader must have at least one year of full-time work experience with individuals with serious mental illnesses as well as prior supervision experience.
-The Team Leader must be a full-time employee and possess a Florida license in one of the following professions:
+The Team Leader must be full-time employee who possesses a Florida license in one of the following professions:

 Clinical Social Worker;